-We started our stay by a free, guided tour—our essential first step to begin our integration into a new city.
+We started our stay with a free guided tour — our essential first step to begin our integration into a new city.

 Habits die hard!

-We join our group in Lisbon’s main square, the “Commerce Square.”
+We joined our group in Lisbon’s main square, the “Commerce Square.”

 A little history to start with